MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

 --- The total code coverage of our project is 100%.
 This means that all of the code in our project has been executed at least once during testing.
 While 100% code coverage does not guarantee error-free code, it can increase the likelihood of detecting and fixing bugs early in development.
-Therefore, we can still not trust the code to be error free or work as intended as it does not cover aspects like logical errors or incorrect business logic. ---
+Therefore, we can still not trust the code to be error free or work as intended as it does not cover aspects like logical errors or incorrect business logic.
+Expanding to integration and system testing wouldhelp in identifying errors at higher levels of the system abstraction.  ---